-Climate Forecasting System (CFS) long range, Also Predicts Extreme Conditions across Eastern Areas, with a Milder Season for the Mid West :
+Climate Data System (CFS) long range weather Forecast, Also Predicts Extreme Conditions across Eastern Areas, with a Milder Season for the Mid West :

 US by State Forecast info + Detailed Meteorological Factors; Severely Cold Conditions (At least for a Wide geographical Area) are Interestingly also Predicted by the Jamstech IOD long range model.
 As you can see the deep blue color reflects the below average temperatures, likely to be joined by a hellish amount of snow yet again, falling in great snow storms in the North and East.
 Read on for further information + detail into your Winter Forecast right here.
 The states we will cover include Carolina, New York, Missouri, Delaware, West Virginia, Missouri, Arkansas, Maryland & Colorado :).

 THIS IS WHAT AN EL NINO PATTERN WOULD YIELD DURING A REGULAR WINTER IN THE UNITED STATES & LIKELY FOR 2016 TO EVEN A SUPER ONE:

-Detailed Forecast; El Nino, NAO, Arctic Sea Ice, Solar Activity & how these will affect the 2015/2016 Winter:
+Detailed Forecast; El Nino, NAO, Arctic Sea Ice, Solar Activity & how these will affect the mid level snow pattern:

 El Nino is a spell of warm waters in the Pacific and usually pushes Warm air into California, with colder temperatures & high snow across the East towards New York & even as far South as Florida.
 These are the main factors influencing weather here, now, further updates will be released further as we edge closer towards Christmas, stay tuned for further updates.
 In the mood for some snow?
 Read on.
 CFS Model Forecasts: